eduardo-matos/django-global-permissions/README.md

     pass # ops, you're not allowed to do that.
 Sorry ¯\_(ツ)_/¯
 ```

-If you cant to verify a permission inside some template, you can do this way:
+If you want to check a permission in a template, you can do it like this:

 ```htmldjango
 {% if perms.global_permissions.my_perm_codename %}